Admissions and transfers to secondary school

 How will I know when to apply?

-The Special Educational Needs Team will contact parents/carers of children who are statemented for Special Educational Needs or attend special schools in the early part of the autumn term.
+The special educational needs team will contact parents/carers of children who have an education, health and care plan or attend special schools in the early part of the autumn term.

-As a Salford resident you will be information on how to apply during September 2011.
+As a Salford resident you will be given information on how to apply during September 2023.
 You will be asked to state:

 • Which school you would like your child to attend

-• The reasons (see admissions criteria) why your child should attend in the event that the school has more requests for places than places available
+• The reasons (see admissions policy) why your child should attend in the event that the school has more requests for places than places available

 Some voluntary aided schools may require parents to provide additional information.
 Supplementary forms are available online.
 Please contact the school concerned for more details.

-Because of problems in the past, the Admission and Exclusions Team will ask you to provide proof of your address.
+Because of problems in the past, the school admission team will ask you to provide proof of your address.
 When your child is offered a school place you will be asked to provide proof of address to the school, along with your acceptance of the place.
 You will be issued with a list of acceptable forms of proof which may include such things as:

 • Rental/tenancy agreement